 Instructions

-- Puree one of the cans of beans with 1 cup of the chicken broth in a blender until smooth.
+- Puree one of the cans of beans with 1 cup of chicken broth or stock in a blender until smooth.
+For more texture, only pulse shortly.

 - Drain and rinse the other two cans of beans and set them aside.